CONGRESS PLANNING GUIDELINES

 Support for Keynote Speakers and Procedure for Payment

 - Once the entire list of speakers is considered and the total expenditure does not exceed the budget each speaker will be contacted by the Program Committee to agree with each speaker the amount of support he/she will receive.

-Payment to invited speakers will be as follows:
+- Payment to invited speakers will be as follows:

-- If Complimentary Registration is promised, the Program Committee informs the Local Committee of the list of those who have been promised Complimentary Registrations .
+- If Complimentary Registration is promised, the Program Committee informs the Local Registration Committee of the list of those who have been promised Complimentary Registration.
 The Program Committee instructs the invited speaker to select "Complimentary Registration" on the registration line of the Registration form when the speaker registers for the Congress.
-As registrations are received by the Local Committee the Local Committee checks those showing "Complimentary" against the list supplied by the Program Committee.
+As registrations are received by the Local Registration Committee the Local Committee checks those showing "Complimentary" against the list supplied by the Program Committee.
 Thus no cash is delivered to the invited speaker for registration.